HyperSprite/mongoose-datamodel-admin/README.md

  - dmMax - Number: Max value or length
  - dmOptions - Array of Sub Documents : Used for constrained value fields, should be an array of objects. e.g. [{name: foo, value: 1}, {name:bar, value: 2}.
 Consider carefully if a field will contain a readable value or a reference to a value.
 Both have their advantages and disadvantages.
 For instance, if we use a reference value, we will need to lookup the real value every time we need to display that value.
 Also, what is the likely hood of that value needing to change?
  - dmDescription - String : Explain what this is for and why it exists to devs.
+ - dmViews - Array of Sub Documents : For computed views, [{viewName: (name of view this describes), viewOrder (Order to be displayed on the page), viewAccess (is it read, edit, delete)
  - dmHelp - String : Explain what this is for and how to use it to end users.
  - dmReff - Array : is this field referenced by another field or schema.
  - dmLookup - Array : is this field looked up by another field or schema.